SuneThomsenDK/OSDSUNE/ToastNotification/README.md

 		- Date formatting
 		- All text can now be edited directly in the XML file for multi language purpose
 		- Log Path
+		- Removed a few script errors showing while running it manually

 	Removed:
 		-